Green Mission Statement

 We have significantly reduced the amount of forms and general paperwork being printed by going digital.
 What we do print gets recycled.

-We recycle used coolant and oil, used batteries, tires, fluorescent bulbs, solvents, oily rags, soda cans, scrap metal, cardboard and wood pallets.
+We recycle used coolant, used batteries, tires, fluorescent bulbs, solvents, oily rags, soda cans, scrap metal, cardboard and wood pallets.

 Recycling these things greatly reduces the amount of material we send to the landfill.